Answers to our FAQs

 Account plan changes are just one click away.
-If your account has too many sites or servers for a downgrade you’ll need to remove them before you can drop down a level.
+However, if downgrading to the free tier, if your account has too many sites or servers for a downgrade you’ll need to first remove them before you can dropdown.

 Yes, you’ll just need to sign-up for more than one account with a different email.
 You can have a varied mixture of sites across every plan if desired.

 You’ll be charged each month, or annually, on your renewal date.